lmcad-unicamp/PB3Opt/README.md

 # Building it

-To get started with PB3Opt, you need to install Python 3, [GPy](https://github.com/SheffieldML/GPy), and [GPyOpt library](https://github.com/lmcad-unicamp/GPyOpt).
-You can easily install them using the following commands:
+To get started with PB<sup>3</sup>Opt, you need to install Python 3, [GPy](https://github.com/SheffieldML/GPy), and [GPyOpt library](https://github.com/lmcad-unicamp/GPyOpt).
+You can install them easily using the following commands:

 ```
 sudo apt install python3 python3-pip